UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 - The phrase must have been initiated.
 - The phrase must not be finalized.
 - The sender must be one of the selected nodes.
-- The sender must not have already submitted their original word.
+- The sender must not have already submitted their original word._

-Emits {WordSubmitted} event.
-Emits {RedundancyRequested} event if redundancy is requested.
-Emits {PhraseComplete} event when the phrase is complete._

 #### Parameters